evmos/evmos/docs/users/technical_concepts/encoding.md

 ### Amino

 The Cosmos SDK also supports the legacy Amino encoding format for backwards compatibility with previous versions, specially for client encoding and signing with Ledger devices.
-Evmos does not support Amino in the EVM module, but it is supported for all other Cosmos SDK modules that enable it.
+Evoblock does not support Amino in the EVM module, but it is supported for all other Cosmos SDK modules that enable it.

 ### RLP

 Recursive Length Prefix ([RLP](https://eth.wiki/en/fundamentals/rlp)), is an encoding/decoding algorithm that serializes a message and allows for quick reconstruction of encoded data.
-Evmos uses RLP to encode/decode Ethereum messages for JSON-RPC handling to conform messages to the proper Ethereum format.
+Evoblock uses RLP to encode/decode Ethereum messages for JSON-RPC handling to conform messages to the proper Ethereum format.
 This allows messages to be encoded and decoded in the exact format as Ethereum's.